Stochastic approximations of higher-molecular by bi-molecular reactions: Introduction

 \section{Introduction}

-Reaction networks~\cite{Feinberg,Janos} are a central mathematical framework utilized for analyzing biochemical circuits from systems biology~\cite{SysBio1,SysBio2,SysBio3}, and are a powerful programming language for designing synthetic molecular systems~\cite{DNAComputing1,DNAComputing2,Me1,Me3,DNAComputing3}.
-Molecular networks in the context of classical biochemistry typically do not include reactions of order three or higher (referred to in this paper as higher-order, or high-molecular, reactions), since reactive collisions between three or more molecules are unlikely to take place~\cite{Janos,Gillespietri}.
-However, let us note that the higher-order reactions are in principle realizable in the context of nucleic-acid-based synthetic biology~\cite{Cardelli}.
-Despite the overall experimental implausibility of such reactions, they appear in both theoretical systems and synthetic biology.
-For example, third-order (tri-molecular) reactions appear in the Schl\"{o}gl system~\cite{Schlogl}, where they allow for bistationarity (coexistence of two stable equilibria), in the Brusselator~\cite{Brusselator} and Schnakenberg systems~\cite{Schnakenberg}, which display oscillations (existence of a stable limit cycle), as well as in two-species networks displaying bicyclicity (coexistence of two stable limit cycles)~\cite{Me2}, and a variety of bifurcation structures, such as homoclinic and saddle-node on invariant circle (SNIC) bifurcations~\cite{Me1,RadekSNIPER}.
-Aside from well-mixed settings, third-order reactions also play a role in pattern formation~\cite{Radek2}, and, more broadly, are a subject of research within reaction-diffusion modeling in systems biology~\cite{Radek3}.
-On the other hand, in synthetic biology, higher-order reactions appear e.g. in the so-called noise-control algorithm, put forward in~\cite{Me3}, where such reactions allow for a precise state-dependent control of the biochemical stochastic dynamics.
-In order to experimentally realize the higher-order reactions in synthetic biology, they should, in general, first be mapped to suitable second-order (bi-molecular) reactions~\cite{DNAComputing1}.
-In the context of systems biology, such a mapping allows for a biochemical interpretation of higher-order reactions.
-Thus, it is of both practical and theoretical interest to develop a suitable order-reduction algorithm, mapping high-molecular into bi-molecular networks.
+Reaction networks~\cite{Feinberg,Janos} are a central mathematical framework for analyzing biochemical processes from systems biology~\cite{SysBio1,SysBio2,SysBio3}, and are a powerful programming language for designing molecular systems in synthetic biology~\cite{DNAComputing1,DNAComputing2,MeRobust,Me1,Me3,DNAComputing3}.
+Experimentally feasible biochemical networks contain only reactions with at most two reacting molecules (second-order/bi-molecular reactions), as reactive collisions between three or more molecules (higher-order/higher-molecular reactions) are unlikely to take place~\cite{Janos,Gillespietri}.
+For example, in nucleic-acid-based synthetic biology, where abstract biochemical networks are experimentally implemented with nucleic acids (DNA or RNA molecules)~\cite{Experiment5}, only second-order reactions have been rigorously shown to be realizable~\cite{DNAComputing1}.
+Despite experimental implausibility, higher-order reactions appear in both theoretical systems and synthetic biology.
+For example, third-order (tri-molecular) reactions appear in the one-species Schl\"{o}gl system~\cite{Schlogl}, where they allow for bi-stability (coexistence of two stable equilibria), in the Brusselator~\cite{Brusselator} and Schnakenberg systems~\cite{Schnakenberg}, which display oscillations (existence of a stable limit cycle), as well as in two-species biochemical networks displaying bicyclicity (coexistence of two stable limit cycles)~\cite{Me2}, and homoclinic and SNIC bifurcations~\cite{Me1,RadekSNIPER}.
+Aside from well-mixed settings, third-order reactions also play a role in pattern formation~\cite{Radek2} and, more broadly, are a subject of research within reaction-diffusion bio-modelling~\cite{Radek3}.
+In context of synthetic biology, higher-order reactions appear in the noise-control algorithm~\cite{Me3} and the stochastic morpher controller~\cite{MeRobust}, where they allow for local and global reshaping of the probability distributions of the molecular species, respectively.